Providence Life Coach Career Success Series – Finding Your Life Purpose

 “It’s so seductive to tell ourselves that’s we’ll go after what we want when we have more experience, more money, or more time, but the truth is, that will never happen.
 We must identify these excuses as masks for our fear.
 It’s only when we get clear on our fears and recognize how it is holding us back, we can begin moving forward.”
 Ashley Wilhite from Tiny Buddha

 The next obstacle between me and my professional career as a social worker and counselor honoring my life purpose was dealing with deep-seated fears and a sense of inadequacy.
 My fear of doing something that I had never done before professionally and had no professional training created great anxiety and panic.
-I had not considered the fact that I was always the person that friends and family gravitated to when they were needing support, direction or inspiration.
+I had not considered the fact that I was always the person that friends and family gravitated to when they needed support, direction, or inspiration.
 I had not included my personal experience as part of my assessment of self.
 Some of the questions I asked myself were, “How can I do this?”, “Where can I get experience?” and “How will I pay for and get admitted to college?”
 Each question had its own obstacles and perceived limitations.

-In spite of myself, I did get admitted to a college, was able to get a part-time job as a social worker and meditated regularly for direction, clarity and courage.
-I can tell you that my friends, family and associates all thought I was crazy!
+In spite of myself, I did get admitted to a college, was able to get a part-time job as a social worker, and meditated regularly for direction, clarity, and courage.
+I can tell you that my friends, family, and associates all thought I was crazy!
 They were wrong.
-Experience has taught me that when we identify our life purpose, courage, hard work and faith seem to pave the way.
+Experience has taught me that when we identify our life purpose, courage, hard work, and faith seem to pave the way.
 It turns out the career testing was 100% correct.
-I have been a professional counselor, life coach and social worker since 1993.
-I’m good at what I do, serve the community and love the work.
+I have been a professional counselor, life coach, and social worker since 1993.
+I’m good at what I do, serve the community, and love the work.

 Themes Of People Who Find Their Purpose

 “There are commonalities among those who find their true purpose for being.
 One major theme is that they aren’t very preoccupied with self-interest, in their ego-investments in what they do.
 That can sound contradictory.
 How can you find your life purpose if you’re not focused on yourself?
 The fact is, when you’re highly focused on yourself, with getting your goals or needs met — whether in your work or relationships — your purpose becomes obscured.
-Your ego covers it, like clouds blocking the sun.
+Your ego covers it like clouds blocking the sun.
 Self-interest, or ego in this sense, is part of being human, of course.
-It’s something that requires effort and consciousness to move through and let go of, so you don’t become transfixed by it, as the Sirens sought to do to Ulysses.
+It’s something that requires effort and consciousness to move through and let go of so you don’t become transfixed by it, as the Sirens sought to do to Ulysses.

 A second theme of those who discover their life purpose is that they use their mental and creative energies to serve something larger than themselves.
 That is, they’re like the lover who simply gives love for its own sake, without regard for getting something in return, without asking to be loved back or viewing his actions as a transaction or investment.
-That can be hard to imagine in our mercantile society, but giving your mental, emotional and creative energy from the heart comes naturally when you serve something larger than your self-interest.
+That can be hard to imagine in our mercantile society, but giving your mental, emotional, and creative energy from the heart comes naturally when you serve something larger than your self-interest.
 It beckons you; it calls forth your spirit.

 Some Guidelines For Finding Your Life Purpose

 If you work towards weakening the stranglehold of self-interest, you can take an important step towards discovering your life’s purpose: Learning from your choices and way of life.
-That is, they can give you important feedback about the path you’ve been on, in relation to your deeper life purpose.
+That is, they can give you important feedback about the path you’ve been on in relation to your deeper life purpose.

-1. Begin by examining what you’re currently doing in your choices, way of life, and commitments, looking from “outside” yourself.
+- Begin by examining what you’re currently doing in your choices, way of life, and commitments, looking from “outside” yourself.
 Try to discern what the outcomes — whether successes or failures — reveal to you about your inner self.
 Look for where there seems to be resonance or not.
-That is, don’t try to “find” your purpose by tweaking or fine-tuning what you’ve been doing in your work, relationships or anything else.
+That is, don’t try to “find” your purpose by tweaking or fine-tuning what you’ve been doing in your work, relationships, or anything else.
 Instead, let all of that teach you what it can.
-That is, look at what it tells you about your longings, your inner vision and predilections that you might be trying to express through your outer life, even if the latter may be an incorrect vehicle.
+That is, look at what it tells you about your longings, your inner vision, and predilections that you might be trying to express through your outer life, even if the latter may be an incorrect vehicle.

-1. When you do feel a pull towards some purpose, activity or goal that you feel reflects your inner self, then pursue it fully and vigorously, and with great intent.
+- When you do feel a pull towards some purpose, activity or goal that you feel reflects your inner self, then pursue it fully and vigorously, and with great intent.
 Keep looking for the feedback your actions give you along the way.
 It doesn’t matter if your purpose is something more concrete or more spiritual.
 If you pursue it with minimal self-interest, with “obliquity,” you will learn from what happens if it’s the true path for you or not.

-1. Infuse all of your actions with a spirit of giving, of service; in effect, with love for what you’re engaging with.
+- Infuse all of your actions with a spirit of giving, of service; in effect, with love for what you’re engaging with.
 That includes all the people you interact with, as well.
 The more you consciously infuse your thoughts, emotions and behavior with positive, life-affirming energy – kindness, compassion, generosity, justice – you’re keeping your ego at bay and you’re able to see your true purpose with greater clarity.

 Of course, this is hard, and you might encounter opposition from cultural pressures or others who have their own interests at stake.
-Keep in mind, here, something Ralph Waldo Emerson wrote:”
+Keep in mind here something Ralph Waldo Emerson wrote:”

 For more, Why It’s So Hard to Find Your Life’s Purpose by Douglas LaBier on Huffington Post